alicevision/CCTag/doc/sphinx/source/api/usage.rst

   cctagDetection(markers, pipeId, frameId, graySrc, params);

-:cpp:struct:`cctag::Parameters`
+@TODO maybe explain what cuda pipe means

 Process detected markers
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Here is a simple example on how to process the detected markers.
+The function :code:`drawMarkers` takes the list of detected markers and it overlay their information on the original image.
 From the list of markers, if the detected marker is valid it draws the center of the marker, its ID and
-the outer ellipse, all in green.
+the outer ellipse :cpp:class:`cctag::numerical::geometry::Ellipse`, all in green.
 If the marker is not valid, draw the center and the ID in red.

 .. code-block:: c++
   :linenos:
+  :emphasize-lines: 13

   void drawMarkers(const boost::ptr_list<ICCTag>& markers, cv::Mat& image)
   {